-Enrollment in ECE programs has been volatile through the pandemic and will likely continue to be so as necessary changes are made in how New York City's economy reopens.
-Parents who are currently working from home or unemployed due to the pandemic are waiting until further reopening to re-enroll their children.
+Enrollment in ECE programs has been volatile throughout the pandemic and will likely continue to be so as necessary changes are made in how New York City's economy reopens.
+Parents who are currently working from home or unemployed due to the pandemic are waiting until further reopening of schools and businesses to re-enroll their children.